arneheggestad/getcoordinates/README.md

 If an API offers more than one endpoint and you have a preference, that preference can be set in `options.<service>.type`.
 For example, the geocoder.us service can return data in either csv or xml format, which can be selected with `options.geocoder.type: 'csv'` or `'xml'`.

 Authentication credentials will be passed in the `options.<service>.auth` namespace, as appropriate for the service.
 Username and password for the geocoder.us service are stored as `options.geocoder.auth.username` and `options.geocoder.auth.password` respectively.
+The names for authentication credentials have been kept the same as what they are called by their respective APIs.
+See the `defaultOptions` in `index.js` for examples.

 -----
 #API Keys